open-easyrtc/open-easyrtc/README.md

 Links for help and information
 ------------------------------

-* The easyRTC website is at:
+* The easyRTC website at:
   * [http://www.easyrtc.com/](http://www.easyrtc.com/)
-* Use our support forum is at:
+* Use our support forum at:
   * [https://groups.google.com/forum/#!forum/easyrtc](https://groups.google.com/forum/#!forum/easyrtc)
-* Bugs and requests can be filed on our github page or on the forum.
+* Bugs and requests can be filed on our github page or on the forum:
   * [https://github.com/priologic/easyrtc/issues](https://github.com/priologic/easyrtc/issues)
-* Our YouTube channel has live demo's
+* Our YouTube channel has live demo's:
   * [http://www.youtube.com/user/priologic](http://www.youtube.com/user/priologic)

 License